What to do in Costa Smeralda, Sardinia?

-You also have the option of staying there for just 2 or 3 days to laze on the beaches , enjoy the luxury amenities, and visit some of the archaeological remains to Arzachena.
+You also have the option of staying there for just 2 or 3 days to laze on the beaches, enjoy the luxury amenities, and visit some of the archaeological remains to Arzachena.

 Or, you can also go on the Costa Smeralda during the day during your itinerary in Sardinia (it is only 55 km long).
 In this case, you will select one or two beaches for swimming and take a tour by Porto Cervo or one of the other seaside resorts.

-Where to sleep on the Costa Smeralda
+Accommodation in the Costa Smeralda

 As you can see, the Costa Smeralda is an upscale part of Sardinia.
 So, there is a large concentration of luxury hotels, and if you are looking for an upscale hotel to spend a romantic holiday, this is the place.
 On the other hand it is absolutely necessary to reserve in advance and to envisage a rather high budget.